smdalton/apaxhr/README.md

 # apaxhr
 Hr system for apax

-Instructions for Dev server
+Instructions for demo

-git clone repo
+install docker (if you don't have it) git clone repo cd <repo_dir>

-chmod +x devrun.sh (local server no services) ./devrun.sh
+chmod +x start.sh

-chmod +x prodservices.sh (nginx on port 80) ./prodservices.sh
+./start.sh

 visit localhost:8000